zakhaev26/zakhaev26/README.md

 I also enjoy exploring different programming languages and paradigms, learning about new technology that helps me write clean and scalable code.

-Outside of programming, I like to **watch movies, travel, watch YouTube, and play chess & football**.
+Outside of programming, I like to **watch movies, travel, play chess & football**.

 ---